imsansanich/MySQL_Data_Analysis_Project/README.md

 ## About This Project

 This project showcases my SQL skills acquired during an **IBM course**.
+The data used in this repository, provided by IBM as part of the coursework.
 Throughout the coursework, I gained extensive hands-on experience working with relational databases, processing a wide variety of datasets, and performing complex data retrieval, aggregation, and analysis using SQL.
 While this repository focuses on truck trip analysis, I have also worked with **various other datasets and databases**, creating a wide range of SQL queries.
 I chose this particular project to upload as a representative example of my work and practical abilities.

 ## SQL Queries
 ### 1. Maximum Waste per Station